Improve the performance and reliability of Azure Functions

 Make sure background tasks complete

-When your function starts any tasks, callbacks, threads, processes, or tasks, they must complete before your function code returns.
+When your function starts any tasks, callbacks, threads, processes, they must complete before your function code returns.
 Because Functions doesn't track these background threads, site shutdown can occur regardless of background thread status, which can cause unintended behavior in your functions.

 For example, if a function starts a background task and returns a successful response before the task completes, the Functions runtime considers the execution as having completed successfully, regardless of the result of the background task.
 If this background task is performing essential work, it may be preempted by site shutdown, leaving that work in an unknown state.